 The Iran Sanctions Act (ISA) was enacted in large part to reduce Iran's oil and gas production capacity over the longer term by denying Iran the outside technology and investment to maintain or increase production.
 U.S. officials estimated in 2011 that Iran had lost \$60 billion in investment in the sector as numerous major firms pulled out of Iran.
-Table B-1 at the end of this report discusses various Iranian oil and gas fields and the fate of post-1999 investments in them.

 Since international sanctions increased in 2011, there has been little development activity at Iran's various oil and gas development sites, and many foreign investors resold their equity stakes to Iranian companies that are less technically capable than international firms.
-The lifting of sanctions in 2016 prompted Iran to try to lure foreign investors back into the sector with more generous investment terms under a concept called the "Iran Petroleum Contract."
-That contract gives investing companies the rights to a set percentage of Iran's oil reserves for 20-25 years.
-Iran signed a number of new agreements with international energy firms after 2016 but, as noted, major energy firms again divested in response to the U.S. exit from the JCPOA.
+The lifting of sanctions in 2016 prompted Iran to try to lure foreign investors back into the sector with more generous investment terms under a concept called the "Iran Petroleum Contract" that gives investing companies the rights to a set percentage of Iran's oil reserves for 20-25 years.104 Iran signed a number of new agreements with international energy firms after 2016 but, as noted, major energy firms again divested in response to the U.S. exit from the JCPOA.
+Appendix B at the end of this report discusses various Iranian oil and gas fields and the fate of post-1999 investments in them.

-116 Thomas Erdbrink.
+104 Thomas Erdbrink.
 "New Iran Battle Brews over Foreign Oil Titans."
 New York Times, February 1, 2016.

 Sanctions relief also opened opportunities for Iran to resume developing its gas sector.
 Iran has been using its gas development primarily to reinject into its oil fields rather than to export, although Iran exports about 3.6 trillion cubic feet of gas, primarily to Turkey and Armenia.
 Sanctions have rendered Iran unable to develop a liquefied natural gas (LNG) export business.
-However, it was reported in March 2017 that the Philippine National Oil Company might build a 2-million-ton LNG plant in Iran.

 With respect to gasoline, the enactment of the CISADA law targeting sales of gasoline to Iran had a measurable effect.
 Several suppliers stopped selling gasoline to Iran once enactment appeared likely, and others ceased supplying Iran after enactment.
-Gasoline deliveries to Iran fell from about 120,000 barrels per day before CISADA to about 30,000 barrels per day immediately thereafter, although importation later increased to about 50,000 barrels per day.
-Iran expanded several of its refineries and, in 2017, Iranian officials said Iran had become largely self-sufficient in gasoline production.
+Gasoline deliveries to Iran fell from about 120,000 barrels per day before CISADA to about 30,000 barrels per day thereafter, although imports later increased to about 50,000 barrels per day.
+Iran expanded several of its refineries and, in 2017, Iranian officials said Iran had become self-sufficient in gasoline.